 So when comparing SEO vs SEM, which is better?
 That Mr. Scott argues SEM is the more effective option, while this Mr. Scott stands by SEO.
 So, in response to the aforementioned article, I’ll address each of the points made and offer four counterarguments of my own.
 Ding ding.

-Check out our other article about the marketing ROI of integrating SEO and PPC.
+Check out our other articles about marketing ROI:

 My Rebuttal to Mr. Scott’s Argument